justinmichaelvieira/ezdmb/README.md

 The "Display Settings" button opens configuration options.
 On selection a config file, `dmb_config.json`, is written with the name of the selected menu board image.

+## System configuration
+The system can be configured using:
+- The "Display Settings" button and related screens
+- Manually editing the dmb_config.json file

 ## Code Listing / Technical Documentation

 ### main.py